ashomurodov/Learn-tsx/README.md

 # ---------- 12.06.23 ----------(87)

-## Checking homeworks
+## Checking homeworks 👍🏻

-## Using Bootstrap With React
+## Using Bootstrap With React 👍🏻

-         ✅ install & using
+         ✅ install & using 👍🏻
-         ✅ craete Counter component
+         ✅ craete Counter component 👍🏻

 ## Setting Attributes

-         ✅ using expression
+         ✅ using expression 👍🏻
-         ✅ using style object
+         ✅ using style object 👍🏻

 ## Props

-         ✅ What is props
+         ✅ What is props 👍🏻
-         ✅ using props
+         ✅ using props 👍🏻
-         ✅ example
+         ✅ Condational Rendering 👍🏻

 ## Deploy react app(Netlify)